tenitram/hass2hass/README.md

 Set of scripts that allow proxing Home assistant components from one instance into another via mqtt.
 This solution consists of the following pieces:
 - mqtt bridge configuration
 - Home assistant automation scripts

+Components that should be proxied, have to be added to hass2hass group.
+Currently only sensors and switches are supported.